seananderson/gfiphc/README.md

 1. Update NEWS.md

+1. `git add -f data/countData2023.rda` and `git add -f data/setData2023.rda`.
+Commit all other edits and push to GitHub.

 ## Citation

 If you use this package please cite it as it is helpful for maintaining it: